Notice of Funding Opportunity for Costa Rica only

 - Project Partners: List the names and type of involvement of key partner organizations and sub-awardees.

-- Project Monitoring and Evaluation Plan: This is an important part of successful grants.
-Throughout the time-frame of the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the grant?
+- Project Monitoring and Evaluation Plan: Throughout the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the grant?

 - Future Funding or Sustainability Applicant’s plan for continuing the program beyond the grant period, or the availability of other resources, if applicable.